No route on the active DLR Control VM after a HA Failover

 Resolution

-1) One more config push from Management plane(like toggle BGP enable/disable)
+1. One more config push from the Management Plane (for instance toggle BGP enable/disable)